Mind Your Manners: Limo and Sedan Service Etiquette Tips To Know

 If you’ve been wondering whether you should tip your sedan cab service driver, the answer is usually yes.
 In some cases, gratuity may already be included in your bill (in which case, you can choose whether you want to offer an additional tip or not).
 But most of the time, you should tip your driver.
 There’s no one “right” amount to tip, but most experts agree that 15-20% is standard.
 However, you’re free to go above that amount for truly excellent service.

 While following the rules might not be your idea of a good time, these etiquette tips will undoubtedly improve your experience.
-To reserve your next ride, contact us today.
+To reserve your next ride with a limo and sedan service, contact us today.